benjfriedrich/thiswillbe.fun/content/learn-more/about-me.md

 ## Take, for instance, the humble SVG…

 Oh.
 You might not know what an SVG is.
-They're one of the coolest, undersung tools of the web.
+They're one of the coolest, under-sung tools of the web.

 An SVG is a type of image format that contains instructions for your computer to draw lines and shapes.